 World on fire.

 Maybe it just hasn’t been so close and easy to see.
-Still, we underestimate the implications.
+Even so, we underestimate the implications.

 We spend the day taking pictures and walking through flower filled meadows, watch from a distance, as the plume grows ever bigger, worry only when the wind changes direction.
 When the plume seems to bend our way.